MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nc-ndis-miniport_co_send_net_buffer_lists.md

        structures that contain data that matches the receive criteria for the binding.
 NDIS indicates
        <b>NET_BUFFER</b> structures that match the criteria to the overlying driver.
 This flag does not affect
        checking for loopback, or looping back, on other bindings.

+#### NDIS_SEND_FLAGS_DISPATCH_LEVEL

+The caller can optionally set this flag if the current IRQL is DISPATCH_LEVEL.
+For more information about this flag, see
+       <a href="https://msdn.microsoft.com/ac559f4f-0138-4b9a-8f1b-44a2973fd6a1">Dispatch IRQL Tracking</a>.

 ## -returns